veertuinc/anka-docs/content/en/docs/Anka Develop/_index.md

 ## What is Anka Develop?

-Anka Develop is a free, but limited version, of our Anka Virtualization software.
+Anka Develop is a free, but limited, version of our Anka Virtualization software.

 ## How does it differ from Anka Build, Flow, and Secure?

 Anka Develop is currently restricted to running a single VM at a time.
-It also does not include suspension, tagging, or use of the registry CLI commands.
+It also does not include VM suspension, tagging, or use of the registry CLI commands.
 Finally, it will only function on Macbook, Macbook Pro, and Macbook Air hardware.

 ## How to install Anka Develop?